Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 A compartment can only provide to its child compartments the features provided by its parent compartment (and new features based on the features provided by its parent compartment).

-### Static Module Record

-A static module record is an object that encapsulates informations necessary to build a module.

-In XS, a static module record contains the module bindings in a compressed form and the byte codes of the function to initialize the module bindings.

-Static module records are immutable and reusable.
-In Moddable runtime, static module records can be stored in ROM.

-See the [`StaticModuleRecord`](#StaticModuleRecord) constructor for the various ways to create static module records.

 ### Module Descriptor

 Comparments can load and initialize module namespaces from module descriptors.
 Like property descriptors, module descriptors are ordinary objects with various forms.

-#### descriptor with a `namespace` property
+#### descriptors with `record` and `importMeta` properties

-To reference an already available module namespace.

-	import * as foo from "foo"
-	const c = new Compartment({
-		modules: {
-			foo: { namespace: foo }
-		}
-	});

-- The value of the `namespace` property must be a module namespace.
+- If fhe value of the `record` property is a string, the parent compartment loads the module but the compartment  itself initilaizes the module.

-#### descriptor with `record` and `importMeta` properties

-To build a module namespace from a static module record.
+- Else if the value of the `record` property is a [`StaticModuleRecord`](#StaticModuleRecord), the module is loaded and initialized from the static module record.

-	const c = new Compartment({
-		modules: {
-			foo: { record: new StaticModuleRecord("export default foo") }
-		}
-	});

-- The value of the `record` property must be a static module record.
+- Else the value of `record` property must be an object.
+The module is loaded and initialized from the object according to the [`VirtualStaticModuleRecord`](#VirtualStaticModuleRecord) protocol,

-- If the `importMeta` property is present, its value must be an object.
+If the `importMeta` property is present, its value must be an object.
 The default `importMeta` object is an empty object.

-Compartments copy `importMeta` object properties into the module `import.meta` object like `Object.assign`.
+Compartments copy the `importMeta` object properties into the module `import.meta` object like `Object.assign`.

-As a shortcut, instead of a `record` property, XS also supports the properties of the options of the `StaticModuleRecord` constructor.
-The shortcut also allows XS to skip the creation of the static module record at runtime.

-#### descriptor with `specifier` and `compartment` properties
+#### descriptors with `namespace` and `compartment` properties

-To reference a module namespace to be loaded and initialized by another `compartment`.
+- If fhe value of the `namespace` property is a string, the descriptor shares a module to be loaded and initialized by the compartment referred by the `compartment` property.

+	- If the `compartment` property is present, its value must be a compartment.
+	- If absent, the `compartment` property defaults to the compartment being constructed in the `modules` option, or being hooked in the `loadHook` and `loadNowHook` options.

 ```
 	const c1 = new Compartment({